socomsystems/documentation/admin_manual/installation/example_centos.rst

 Nearly there, so keep at it, you are doing great!

-Now download the archive of the latest Nextcloud version:
+Now download the archive of the latest cyfrSpaces version:

-* Go to the `Nextcloud Download Page <https://nextcloud.com/install>`_.
+* Go to the `cyfrSpaces Download Page <https://cyfr.space/install>`_.
-* Go to **Download Nextcloud Server > Download > Archive file for server owners** and download either the tar.bz2 or .zip archive.
+* Go to **Download cyfrSpaces Server > Download > Archive file for server owners** and download either the tar.bz2 or .zip archive.
 * This downloads a file named nextcloud-x.y.z.tar.bz2 or nextcloud-x.y.z.zip
   (where x.y.z is the version number).